spicetify/docs/src/content/docs/development/migrating-v2-extensions.md

 sidebar_position: 3
 ---

-A v2 extension does not need to be rewritten all at once.
-The `Spicetify` global is still available in v3, so playback, navigation, URI, storage, notification, and many menu APIs can move over largely unchanged.
+A v2 extension does not need to be rewritten all at once. v3 preserves the old wrapper behavior behind stdlib's typed `client` capability surface, so playback, navigation, URI, storage, notification, and many menu calls translate directly.
 What must change is the code around them: how the add-on starts, owns UI and side effects, cleans up, refers to Spotify classes, and ships.

 This guide takes a classic single-file extension and turns it into a module.
 For a new module, start with [Building a module](/docs/development/building-a-module) instead.